Abstract: "A summary or brief description of the content of another longer work. An abstract is often provided along with the citation to a work."

 Catalog: "A database (either online or on paper cards) listing and describing the books, journals, government documents, audiovisual and other materials held by a library.
 Various search terms allow you to look for items in the catalog."
 Also referred to as an "library catalog" or "online catalog."
-To find books and videos owned by Reynolds Library, use our VCCS Linc catalog or QuickSearch.
+To find books and videos owned by Reynolds Library, use the library catalog.
 See also OPAC.

 CD: "An abbreviation for compact disc; it is used for storing digital information."